gazbert/bxbot-ui/README.md

 1. Fetch the BX-bot image from [Docker Hub](https://hub.docker.com/r/gazbert/bxbot-ui/): `docker pull gazbert/bxbot-ui:0.0.1`
 1. Run the Docker container: `docker run --name bxbot-ui-0.0.1 -it --rm -p 4200:4200 gazbert/bxbot-ui:0.0.1`
 1. Open a browser and go to: `http://localhost:4200`
-1. You can stop the container using the `CTRL-c`
+1. You can stop the container using `CTRL-c`

 A Docker image is available on [Docker Hub](https://hub.docker.com/r/gazbert/bxbot-ui/tags/) - it is not a release, but rather a rolling development version of the UI.